 Don’t avoid using keywords in this part, but make sure to make them sound natural within the context.
 Many content writers decide to skip the keywords in the headline because big words make them sound smarter.
 They don’t!

 When people use particular words and phrases to search through Google, the headline is the most important factor that will get your post into the first page of results.
 This part should definitely contain a keyword, but it should also be interesting, unique, and descriptive.
+For instance, if you want to learn how to market a book, you should start with choosing the right title or heading.

 4. Unrecognizable voice